Artelia/NIMPHS/docs/source/documentation/openfoam/index.rst

 * **Reload**: reloads the selected file (`when something went wrong or temporary data is not available anymore`)
 * **Time step**: time step to preview
 * **Points**: point data to preview as vertex colors (`switch to material preview to see it`)
+* **Decompose polyhedra**: whether polyhedra are to be decomposed when read.
+If True, decompose polyhedra into tetrahedra and pyramids
+* **Triangulate**: more complex polygons will be broken down into triangles
 * **Preview**: preview the mesh with the selected parameters

 Clip